-Evidently Bret Harto's daughter in-Evidently Eret Harte's daughter In-herited a portion at any rate of her father's literary genfus, for guite a promising little tale from her pen ap-pears in the London "Tatler," this week, and I hear that another rather longer story by Ethel Bret Harte, as she calls herself, has been accepted by the London Magazine and is also to an she calls hersell, has been arcticled by the London Magazine and is also to ap-pear in the United States.
-These arc almost Miss Bret Harte's first ventures in the way of story-writing, although she has had some little experience on he stage.
-It may be remembered that he fund which was raised for her bensome time ago was used in assist.
+Evidently Bret Harte's daughter in-herited a portion at any rate of her father's literary genius, for quite a promising little tale from her pen ap-pears in the London "Tatler," this week, and I hear that another rather longer story by Ethel Bret Harte, as she calls herself, has been accepted by the London Magazine and is also to ap-pear in the United States.
+These are almost Miss Bret Harte's first ventures in the way of story-writing, although she has had some little experience on the stage.
+It may be remembered that the fund which was raised for her ben-elit some time ago was used in assist.
+Evidently Bret Harte's daughter inwhen Mostetter's Stomach Bitters is taken promptly at the first symptom No wonder so many people use it in preference to anything else.
+Then there is a 53 years' record of cures back of it, too, which ought to appeal to every man or woman.
+One battle of